The Scatty Mum

 🍴 Serving Suggestions

-As it is called kebab shop red cabbage, the first thing that springs to mind is a kebab!
+As it is called kebab shop salad, the first thing that springs to mind is a kebab!

 Add some chilli sauce for extra authenticity.

-You don’t just have to serve it with kebab though.
-This cabbage will pair really well with any grilled meat and rice or as a side for a summer BBQ.
+You don't just have to serve it with kebab though.
+This cabbage will pair really well with any grilled meat like this Nando's butterfly chicken and rice or as a side for a summer BBQ.

 Two chicken shish kebabs on sticks laying on top of salad and pitta bread on a white plate.
 With a bowl of red cabbage, a pot of garlic sauce, lettuce and tomato in the background.